abpframework/abp/docs/en/Tutorials/Part-7.md

 ## Introduction

-This part explains to configure the database integration for the `Author` entity introduced in the previous part.
+This part explains how to configure the database integration for the `Author` entity introduced in the previous part.

 ## DB Context